 Virtual banks offer user-friendly apps that unify user experience across all digital devices.
-It eliminates long queues and cumbersome paperwork. having a unified user experience allows account holders to access the same information on both mobile and online channels.
+It eliminates long queues, cumbersome paperwork and high cost.
+Having a unified user experience allows account holders to access the same information on both mobile and online channels.
 Besides, virtual banking has made it possible to monitor personalized analytics in real-time.
 Banks use this data to make informed decisions and ultimately improve their financial services and products.
-The virtual banks we have covered here will allow you to open a European online bank account instantly without having to set a foot in Europe.
+The online bank accounts in Europe we have covered here will even allow you to open a European online bank account instantly without having to set a foot in Europe.

-As of 2020, there are 36 members in the SEPA zone.
+As of 2021, there are 36 members in the SEPA zone.
 Since November 2017, SEPA has been implementing instant payments.
 This means that payments can be made instantly, anytime and any day.
-Customers with virtual bank accounts with IBAN numbers can send and receive payments within the SEPA zone, usually without any extra cost.
+Customers with free virtual bank account with IBAN can send and receive payments within the SEPA zone, usually without any extra cost.

 SEPA (Single Euro Payment Area) provides payments in Euros within the Eurozone.
 It is meant to make financial transactions within Europe take place as effectively as those within a single European country.
 IBAN (The International Bank Account Number) is a unique identifier helping banks process payments from person to person automatically.

-Some of virtual banks in Europe with IBAN numbers to customers include:
+Some of virtual banks in Europe with personal IBAN and business IBAN numbers to customers include:

 N26 virtual bank was founded in 2013 in Germany by Valentin Stalf and Maximilian Tayenthal.
 The bank has a free basic current account, a debit MasterCard card and premium accounts (N26 You and N26 Metal), which attracts a monthly fee.